jonathanasullivan/jonathanasullivan.github.io/_pages/jointheteam.md

 ### Seeking PhD for Fall '23

 I am recruiting candidates for a fully-funded PhD study in human-environment geography to begin in Fall 2023.
-Candidates interested in quantitative and qualitative research on the relationships between agriculture, climate, land tenure, food systems and food security - particularly with a focus in low- and middle-income countries - are esepecially welcome to apply.
+Candidates interested in quantitative and qualitative research on agriculture, land tenure, food systems, food security, and flood exposure/ recovery - particularly with a focus in low- and middle-income countries - are esepecially welcome to apply.
 A Bachelor's or Master's degree or significant coursework in natural or environmental social sciences is preferable, but not required, as is relevant research and/or professional experience.

 Two-years of funding are provided as a Graduate Research Assistant (GRA) with the remainder of funding provided in the form of Teaching Assistantships.
-Though, additional funding for a Graduate Research Assistant (GRA) may arise in the near future and I also emphasize helping my students to raise funding through internal and external opportunities so to fund your BIG ideas!
+Though, additional funding for a Graduate Research Assistant (GRA) may arise in the near future and I also emphasize helping my students to raise funding through internal and external opportunities so to fund YOUR big ideas!

 The funded Graduate Research Assistant (GRA) will work with me on themes of i) agricultural change in the context of changing land tenure as a result of land grabs OR ii) the social and health impacts of flood exposure in the United States.
-All research themes emphasize the use of large spatio-temporal datasets, statistical modeling or machine learning, including the application of deep learning to satellite imagery.
+All research themes emphasize the use of large spatio-temporal datasets and statistical modeling or machine learning, including the application of deep learning to satellite imagery.
 Not all expertise enlisted above can be met fully and therefore I seek candidates with experience in one or more of the following:

 - M.Sc. or 2+ years of professional experience in remote sensing analysis
 - Experience in working with spatial and/or temporal databases